Centrasis/TimePix3DosimetricLibrary/README.md

 # Events
 In order to get the calculated results correctly please register for one of the events provided by the PostProcessing thread.

+# submodules
+The "katherine" submodule is pointing a branch of the master thesis of Petr Mánek from the university of Prag.